Overview

 Context growth chart

-Click any row in the conversation table to open a context growth chart for that conversation — a line chart showing how the context window grew turn by turn.
+Click any row in the conversation table to open a context growth chart for that conversation — a line chart showing how the context window grew turn by turn, with the model's context limit drawn as a reference line.
 This is invaluable for understanding which conversations ballooned in context (and cost) and why.

 Files